elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 ###### Create

-To create and publish a DID document use the message
+To create and publish a DID document, use the message

 ```golang
 MsgCreateDidDocument(id string, signerPubKey string)